Table of Contents

 - Does the facility where treatment will be given also offer resources for emotional support?

-- If cost is a problem: Are there ways to help our family with the costs of treatment?
+- If cost is a concern: Are there ways to help our family with the costs of treatment?

 Bottom line: Life is different after cancer.
 If cancer is a part of your loved one’s life, it brings an opportunity for growth for everyone involved.